MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-active-directory.md

 To prepare and configure Active Directory, follow these steps:

-1. Sign in to a computer that is joined to your Active Directory domain as a local administrator.
+1. Sign in to a computer that is joined to your Active Directory domain as a domain administrator.
 1. Run PowerShell as administrator.
 1. Create a [Microsoft Key Distribution Service root key](/windows-server/security/group-managed-service-accounts/create-the-key-distribution-services-kds-root-key) on the domain controller to generate group [Managed Service Account](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) passwords.
 Run the following command.